-Whether it’s ahistoric novel that’s nearly 150 years old, ora recent best-selling novel that was made into a movie, there are travel books that can give you a look at a different part of the world, and help you enjoy traveling the world in a different way.
-We found a few suggestions on Forbes.com and Travel & Leisure and added a few of our favorites.
+Whether it’s ahistoric novel that’s nearly 150 years old, ora recent best-selling novel that was made into a movie, there are travel books that can give you a look at a different part of the world, and help you enjoy travelling the world in a different way.
+We found a few suggestions on Forbes.com and Travel & Leisure and added a few of our favourites.

 1. AROUND THE WORLD IN 80 DAYS BY JULES VERNE